qmk/qmk_firmware/keyboards/lattice60/readme.md

     make lattice60:default

-To activate the USBasploader bootloader hold the BOOT button down during power on or reset.
+To activate the USBasploader bootloader,  hold the BOOT button down during power on or reset.
+LED2 should light up to indicate that the bootloader is active.

-Flash the firmware using `make` command with the `program` parameter, example below:
+Flash the firmware using the `make` command with the `program` parameter, example below:

     make lattice60:default:program